ep3824/portfolio-fresh/README.md

 ## Bugs

 1. Some cities that populate with the state/municipality will cause the weather app to crash, ex: Rio de Janeiro populates as Rio-de-Janeiro-State-of-Rio-de-Janeiro-Brazil , which does not work with Tomorrow.io forecast API.
-I need to account for cities like this and parse out the municipality / state names ( as well as create an error message page )
+I need to account for cities like this and parse out the municipality / state names ( as well as create an error message page ) (Update: appears fixed, need to test with more city names)